 It is claimed that Jane enjoyed walking to nearby Netley Abbey and was drawn by the site’s gothic ruins and that she often walked to what was the Spa Gardens site at Arundel Gardens (now one of the entrances to Westquay shopping centre).
 Another regular haunt of the Austen family was The Long Rooms and Hot Baths, where dances were held four times a week (this is where you can now find the Quays Swimming and Diving Complex).

 Modern-day Southampton and Jane Austen connections

 Walk around our historic city centre and you may come across some of the plaques that have been erected to highlight some of the spots that Jane frequented during her time here.
-There’s a Jane Austen Heritage Trail which you can download from the Merchant’s House website which highlights some of the key points along the way and gives you a bit more detailed history of the sites featured.
+There’s a Jane Austen Heritage Trail which you can download here which highlights some of the key points along the way and gives you a bit more detailed history of the sites featured.

 If you’re visiting Southampton for a few days or more, it makes an easy day trip to visit Jane Austen’s house in Chawton, where Jane moved after living in our city (approximately 40 miles away).
 There’s also Winchester Cathedral, where Jane is buried (approximately 13 miles).

 If you are passionate about all things Jane Austen then you can even study for an MA in Jane Austen at the University of Southampton!